 The best virtual instruments and mixing techniques to bring your songs to the next level

-I'm a young sound engineer based in Barcelona with countless hours of mixing practice on my back.
+I'm a sound engineer based in Barcelona with countless hours of mixing on my back.
 My speciality are virtual instruments (drums, guitar&bass amps) which help get professional sound easily and at a low cost.
 If you want your songs to sound huge, don't heasitate to contact me.
-I also play bass and guitar and can perform as session player.

 - Please send your tracks as individual WAV stems or Studio One sessions.

-- Optional master included if you mix a single.
+- Optional free master included if you mix a single.

 Listen to my work at marcpeiron.com